zweimach/xendit-trial/README.md

   - `amount`
 - Output a `MISSING_IN_A_DATA` result if a transaction exists in A but not in B
 - Output a `MISSING_IN_B_DATA` result if a transaction exists in B but not in A

+[^1]: No output means that the app founds no mismatch or missing transactions.

 This is the flow of how the app works: